bandonga/bandonga.github.io/_CCNA/01-fundamentals.md

 ### OSI Model
 The Open Systems Interconnection (OSI) reference model was created by the International Organization for Standardization (ISO) to allow communication with computers from different manufacturers.

 It characterises and standardises the communication functions without regard to their underlying internal structure and technology.
-Its goal is the interoperability of diverse communication systems with standard protocols, organised into seven abstraction layers.
+Its goal is the interoperability of diverse communication systems with standard protocols, organised into seven abstraction layers, using the term PDU.

 #### Internet protocol suite
 The Internet protocol suite is the conceptual model and set of communications protocols used on the Internet and similar computer networks.
 It is commonly known as TCP/IP because the original protocols in the suite.